ggstuart/advanced-web-development/content/1-introducing-javascript/dom-manipulation/index.md

 ```

 > This is a [closure](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures) because the `li` variable is accessed from within our nested event handler function.
-Even though the delete button is pressed after the submit event handler has completed, the `li` variable is still accessible from within the closure.
+Even though the delete button is pressed after the submit event handler has completed, the `li` variable created on line 24 is still accessible from within the closure.

 This simple addition activates the delete button on each item.